IAMXID/did-method-iamx/IAMX_DID_method.md

 ## 6.2.
 Stored data compromise

 The DID Document data and history is stored in the blockchain state.
 The Blockchain state is secured by the consensus method of Ouroboros.
-For Details see the cardano white paper:
+For details see the cardano white paper:
 https://eprint.iacr.org/2016/889.pdf

 ## 6.4.
 Identification